-This command can modify passwords on a specific device or device group, or update what NCM knows of a device or network's password information.
+This command can modify passwords on a specific device or device group, or merely update what the system knows of a device's or network's password information.
 The -ip option provides information specific to the device.
-Otherwise, the command adds a network-wide password rule to NCM.
+Otherwise, the command adds a network-wide password rule to the system.
 When using this command to modify passwords on a device, the modification operation is actually a scheduled task.